seedcase-project/seedcase-website/design/data-architecture/what-is-data-architecture/index.md

-# Data Architecture
+---
+title: "What is data architecture"
+description: |
   Data Architecture is generally defined as a framework defining how data is organised, stored and used within an entity (often either an organisation or a project).
 The architecture will typically consist of data models illustrating how data is stored, written down policies governing how data is collected (and used), as well as rules and standards describing in detail how day-to-day operations are to be carried out.
+author: "Kris Beicher"
+date: "2023-10-16"
+date-modified: last-modified
+categories:
+  - data architecture
+  - data structure
+---

 ## Data Architecture and Seedcase

 Seedcase is in its core a tool to help with good data architecture.
 As it is meant to be a highly flexible solution it is near to impossible to control how it is used.
 What we can do, is to offer recommendations on best practice.
-The follwoing will describe the thre most common ways in which we envisage that the Seedcase product will be utilised, which is either as a static, semi-static or dynamic repository for data.
+The following will describe the three most common ways in which we envisage that the Seedcase product will be utilised, which is either as a static, semi-static or dynamic repository for data.

 <!-- #TODO: write something about two types of data, research and supporting data (eg users, and business logic) -->